dogod621/ElasticFusion/README.md

 # ElasticFusion #
 Real-time dense visual SLAM system capable of capturing comprehensive dense globally consistent surfel-based maps of room scale environments explored using an RGB-D camera.
+( Just make it build easyer for Windows via using CMake, and use librealsense2 instead of librealsense.
+Original Author: https://github.com/mp3guy/ElasticFusion  )

 # Related Publications #
 Please cite this work if you make use of our system in any of your own endeavors: